Canine Distemper Virus

 Dogs who have not developed neurologic disease generally have the best prognosis for recovery.
 All treatments should be carried out under the direct guidance of a licensed veterinarian.

-For additional information about the treatment of individual dogs, please download the Canine Distemper Virus Patient Treatment Plan.
+For additional information about treatment of individual dogs, please check out the Individual Patient Care resource.

 Population Considerations